Indiana Community Grants

 - Proposals from organizations that have a wide reach in the State of Indiana and hold a current tax-exempt status under Section 501©(3), or (19) of the Internal Revenue Code.

-by April 1, 2019 deadline, to receive 2019 consideration.
-Academy members may submit only one grant request per year, and an organization can only receive one grant from the Academy for one fiscal year.
+Academy members may submit only one grant request per year, and an organization can only receive one grant from the Academy per fiscal year.
 Please include the following in your request:

 - A description of the project or program for which you are requesting grant support, together with your evaluation plan.